nealbrophy/manjaro-i3-dracula/README.md

 ## Credits
 - [Dracula](https://draculatheme.com/) theme is by Zeno Rocha and lots of lovely contributors.
 You should [buy Pro](https://draculatheme.com/pro) to support it.
 - [Manjaro](https://manjaro.org/) is an excellent distro and you should support it on [OpenCollective](https://opencollective.com/manjaro/donate)
+- [Orchis](https://github.com/vinceliuice/Orchis-theme) theme is by the talented & prolific [vinceliuice](https://github.com/vinceliuice)
-- `.dir_colors` file is from Josh Benham's repo [here](https://github.com/joshbenham/linux-dotfiles/blob/master/dircolors/Dracula.dircolors)
+- `.dir_colors` file is from [Josh Benham](https://github.com/joshbenham)'s dotfiles repo [here](https://github.com/joshbenham/linux-dotfiles/blob/master/dircolors/Dracula.dircolors)